SIGMusic/Git-Tut/README.md

-# git tut
+# Git tutorial
-try to fork this repo and make a pull request!

-hahahahahah
+This is a sample repository that you can fork, edit, and then make pull requests for